 Intel’s other architecture segment overview

-Intel Corporation’s (INTC) other Intel architecture operating segment provides products that are designed to be used in the Internet-of-Things, mobile communications, tablet, smartphone, service provider, netbook, and ultra-low-power market segments.
+Intel Corporation’s other Intel architecture operating segment provides products that are designed to be used in the Internet-of-Things, mobile communications, tablet, smartphone, service provider, netbook, and ultra-low-power market segments.

 Huge growth expected in connected devices